Kingdom of Dublin: History

 In 988, Máel Sechnaill mac Domnaill led the initial Gaelic conquest of Dublin.
 As a result, the founding of Dublin is counted by some from the year 988, although a village had existed on the site of Dublin nearly a thousand years earlier.

 Coins were minted in Dublin by about 995, and on Mann by about 1025.

 In the mid-11th century, the Kingdom of Leinster began exerting influence over Dublin.
-Though the last king of Dublin was killed by the Norman conquerors of Dublin in 1171, the population of the city retained their distinctiveness for some generations.
+The last king of Dublin was killed by the Norman conquerors of Dublin in 1171.